Profile picture for user Kévin Drif

 Biography

-I am a first-year graduate student in the French Ph.D. program.
+I am a second-year graduate student in the French Ph.D. program with a designated emphasis in Film and Media.
 My research interests lie in French and Francophone culture, and media (film, documentaries, television, music).
-For my future thesis, I want to focus on the cultural representations of racial, gender and sexual minorities in France with an emphasis on queer identities and second/third generation immigrants from the Maghreb.
+For my dissertation, I focus on the cultural representations of education and the school space in French cinema and television and the complicated relationship this republican institution has with children of immigrants in its mission of dissemination of a certain French identity.

 I taught French during the entirety of my MA at CU Boulder and cannot wait to start interacting with students further along in the Ph.D.!